The C Interfaces:

 can be used for either parameter (but not both).

-and lapl_id
+lcpl_id and lapl_id are the

 link creation and access property lists associated with the